TobbyEchonga/face_smile_recognition/README.md

 # Face recognition
-Application to detect face and simple recognition
+Python application to detect face and simple recognition

 ## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+I would like to acknowledge Harshit Roy

 ## License
 For open source projects, say how it is licensed.